Equal Access: Universal Design of Computing Departments

 - Are staff members familiar with the availability and use of Telecommunications Relay Services, assistive technology, and alternate document formats?

-- Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and students who have disabilities?
+- Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and abilities?
 See the Communication Hints at the end of this publication.

-- Is the departmental Webmaster knowledgeable about accessible web design?
+- Are staff responsible for designing and developing websites knowledgeable about accessible web design?

 Consult Equal Access: Universal Design of Student Services5 for more suggestions for making services accessible to all students.